 Let me just reiterate something.
 JGR, in general, is a learning experience.
 I’m past the point where I’m reviewing my beloved classics, and Static and I both are now spending more time in uncharted territory.
 I truly am playing the King’s Quest series for the first time, each in order, with little foreknowledge of what’s coming up (for example, I have not and will not be reading reviews for King’s Quest V).
 So forgive me if the following comments sound a little more irate than the previous in my own little King’s Quest review series.
 I honestly was expecting the games to be better by now, and not just a slightly new model off the factory line.

 But first, let’s cover the achievements.
 At the end of King’s Quest III, King Graham’s daughter Rosella catches the ol’ adventuring hat – an unexpected twist that sets up her top billing here.
 A bit of revisionist history occurs in the opening cutscene of KQ4, which has the hat landing unclaimed after Graham suffers a sudden heart attack and is confined to bed.
-Overcome with grief at the sight of her dying dad, Rosella sprints from the room to turn on the waterworks.
+Overcome with grief, Rosella sprints from the room.
 As she sobs on her fathers’s throne, the ever-useful magic mirror auto-dials a call to fairy princess Genesta.
-She has a way to save Graham if Rosella agrees to come to her kingdom and save her in return.
+She has a way to save Graham if Rosella agrees to come to her kingdom and rescue her in return.
 With magic…power…….fading… Rosella agrees to a blind jump to the magical island of Tamir.

 Also of note is that there’s a greater range of emotion here than in the previous.
 I mentioned in KQ1 and 2 that I had little involvement with Graham, and he seemed more like an avatar than a character.
 Not so here.
 Rosella has clear motivation, a noble goal, and a sense of personality through her actions.
 The cutscenes, while lengthy, tell a clear story, and the improved graphics (more on that later) give Rosella and characters true faces that can actually emote.

 There’s also less of a reliance on fairytales.
 Snow White, The Frog Prince, and nods to The Wizard of Oz do make appearances, but original encounters of the same fairytale style are more frequent.
 You’ll meet Cupid and take his bow.
 You’ll have to capture a unicorn and a hen that lays golden eggs.
 You’ll spend some time in a haunted house finding items to set various ghosts to rest.
-There’s a couple mythological creatures, but their appearance are more like cameos.
-Unlike the previous, you won’t need to know about them ahead of time to solve their puzzles (like needing to know goats defeat trolls, a la KQ1).
+There’s a couple mythological creatures, but their appearances are more like cameos.
+Unlike the previous, you won’t need to know about them ahead of time to solve their puzzles (like needing to know goats defeat trolls, a la the first King’s Quest).

 However, any gameplay progress made in KQ3 gets tossed in the chamber pot.
 This game plays identically to the less-inspired mechanics in 1 and 2.
 Gameplay is again predominately based around wandering the countryside.
 Random elements return in force, and you again have to enter and leave screens multiple times to trigger critical events.
 If you’re confused about where to go next, chances are you’ll need to wander around until one of the screens load something new.
 The constant peril of KQ3 is dropped, you’re no longer sharing in the experiences of the main character (like rushing to create potions before he’s captured and your game is over), and you’re stuck having to grab any loose items and divine often unhinted uses for them later on.